 For example, if you wanted to allow your neighbor to cross a section of your land to get out to the road, then you could do that by granting an easement.

-Another example is granting an easement for a utility company.
+Another example is granting an easement to a utility company.

 Sometimes they require one to lay cable, gas, or utility lines at the edge of someone’s property.

 Either way, these easements are granted for a specific purpose and with the knowledge that it is occurring.

 On the other hand, encroachments occur without consent, and can violate the landowner’s property rights.

 For more information on easements, you can check out our article on Road Easements.